marcus-bornman/cos_710_assignment_3/README.md

 # COS710 Assignment 2

-> This assignment involves employing genetic programming to produce a classifier for postoperative patient diagnosis.
+> This assignment involves comparing the performance of a single-point selection perturbative hyper-heuristic and
+> multipoint selection perturbative hyper-heuristic for solving the examination timetabling problem.

 ## Overview

-This assignment was completed as part of the COS710 (Artificial Intelligence) Honours module at the University of Pretoria.
+This assignment was completed as part of the COS790 (Hyper-Heuristics) Honours module at the University of Pretoria.
 The specification for the assignment can be found [here](specification.pdf).
 In addition, the report compiled for the submission of the assignment can be found [in the report folder](report/report.pdf), along with the latex source files used to compile the report.